casdidier/search-movie-app/README.md

 # movie search app

+# how to get started

+`npm run start` be sure to run on port 3000 because there is some hardcoded constant based on it.

 # tasks

 - [x] Affichage des films les plus populaires par défaut quand le champ de recherche est vide